-The B-Agile has a simple one-handed fold that requires the pull of a handle located on the seat.
-This is similar to the fold found on the Baby Jogger City Mini, but it has a safety release button as well to prevent little ones from folding the stroller while climbing in.
-This stroller has an automatic lock and carry strap, but it does not self-stand.
-Unfolding the B-Agile is also easy, but is a two-handed operation.
+The B-Agile has a simple one-handed fold that requires the pull of a handle on the seat.
+This is similar to the fold on the Baby Jogger City Mini, but it has a safety release button to prevent little ones from folding the stroller accidentally.
+This stroller has an automatic lock and a carry strap, but it does not self-stand.
+Unfolding the B-Agile is an easy two-handed operation.

 The B-Agile has single action brakes with a large pedal that is easy to press and lift, which makes it sandal foot friendly.

 The B-Agile storage bin holds a maximum of 10 lbs, and we were able to fit our Extra-large Diaper Bag inside (above left).
-The bin has easy access from the back and sides and is a better design than the similar Baby Jogger City Mini, which has a bar that interferes with access.
+The bin has easy access from the back and sides and is a better design than the similar Baby Jogger City Mini that has a bar across the access.
 You can even access storage with the seat reclined.
-This stroller has two small pockets on the back of the canopy, but they don't close completely, and larger items could fall out.
-Previous versions of the B-Agile 3 had a large zippered pocket that we preferred (above right).
+This stroller has two small pockets on the back of the canopy, but larger items could fall out.
+Previous versions had a zippered pocket that we preferred (above right).

-The B-Agile has a large sun shade, but not quite as big as the one found on the Baby Jogger City Mini.
-It does have a nice mesh peek-a-boo window that allows easy viewing of baby and works as ventilation on hot days.
-The window cover is a hook and loop closure, which can be sort of loud if your baby is sleeping.
+The B-Agile has a large sunshade with a nice mesh peek-a-boo window that allows easy viewing of baby and works as ventilation on hot days.
+The window cover is a hook and loop closure, which can be loud if your baby is sleeping.
 This shade works well and looks sharp, covering past the seat bottom edge.

 The B-Agile has an average 5-point harness.
 The buckle has two pieces and is fairly stiff to connect and release, but it won't hurt your hands to operate.
 The harness straps are average to adjust, and they slide up and down.
 The shoulder straps have additional padding that increases comfort but makes adjustment more difficult.
 The height adjustment is a rethread style and requires pushing the plastic strap end through the back slot and reinserting into the new chosen height.

 The seat on the B-Agile 3 has a very deep recline that is almost flat for cozy napping.
 The recline adjustment is average to use.
-While it is one-handed to lower two-handed to lift, the one hand can get a little out of control if a baby is in the seat when you lower it so using two hands is just easier.
+While it is one-handed to lower two-handed to lift, the one hand can get a little out of control if a baby is in the seat when you lower it.
 There is nice padding on the seat bottom and back, including the leg rest that is non-adjustable.
-This stroller has no real foot, and there is a fairly thick seam on the seat behind the knee bend that could chafe bare legs.
+This stroller has a fairly thick seam on the seat behind the knee bend that could chafe bare legs.